Brown University men's rowing: The Cooke era (1996–present)

 In 1996, Paul Cooke was named head coach of the freshman team, and in 2002 became the head coach of the varsity team.
 Under Cooke, the Bears have maintained their reputation as one of the most formidable rowing schools in the nation.
 The 2007–2008 team won an Ivy League championship title as well as a top-10 finish in the IRA Regatta.
-In 2008–2009, Brown documented a historic season, finishing second in the Champ 8 at the Head of the Charles, sweeping the heavyweight events at Eastern Sprints, placing third overall at Nationals, and capturing the Ladies' Plate Challenge Cup at the Henley Royal Regatta in London.
+In 2008–2009, Brown documented a historic season, finishing second in the Champ 8 at the Head of the Charles, sweeping the heavyweight events at Eastern Sprints, placing third overall at Nationals, and capturing the Ladies' Plate Challenge Cup at the Henley Royal Regatta in England.

 Location and facilities

 Marston Boathouse

 The home of the Brown University Rowing Team is the Hunter S. Marston Boathouse.
 The boathouse was purchased by Brown University in 1966 with funds donated by Hunter S. Marston, and dedicated October 7, 1967.
 Previously, the facility had been used as a fish processing plant by the Saltesea Packing Company.

 The boathouse was modernized and renovated in 1994.
 The facility underwent a $1 million renovation by New England Construction in August 2008.
-In Summer 2018, The dock was rebuilt, extending into the river further and with new sections for launches.
-Beginning in the spring of 2020, a renovation of the interior of Marston Boathouse is underway, with the intention of providing enhanced spaces for indoor rowing and weightlifting, as well as new locker rooms, for years to come.
+In summer 2018, The dock was rebuilt, extending into the river further and with new sections for launches.
+A renovation of the interior of Marston Boathouse, with enhanced spaces for indoor rowing and weightlifting, as well as new locker rooms, was completed in April 2021.